Electrical and Electronic Engineering MEng

 Your future career

-We offer dedicated careers support, further opportunities to thrive, such as volunteering and industry networking.
-Our courses are created in collaboration with employers and industry to ensure they accurately reflect the real-life practices of your future career and provide you with the essential skills needed.
-You can focus on building interpersonal skills through group work and benefit from our investment in the latest cutting edge technologies and facilities.
+We offer dedicated career support and further opportunities to thrive, such as volunteering and engineering industry networking.
+Our courses are created in collaboration with employers and industry to ensure they accurately reflect the real-life practices of your future electrical engineering career and provide you with the essential skills needed.
+You can focus on building interpersonal skills through group work and benefit from our investment in the latest cutting-edge digital technologies and engineering facilities.

 Industry links